VCFed.org is proud to announce VCF Pacific Northwest 2019!

 - Vincent Slyngstad, PDP-8 Repair and Reanimation

-- Patrick Finnegan, TeleVideo Computers
+- Patrick Finnegan, TeleVideo projects: Bringing CP/M into the 21st century

-- Foone Turing, Floppy and Optical disks
+- Foone Turing, Floppy Disks/Optical Discs

-- Madeline Autumn-Rose, CompuServe: Their PDP-10 Clones
+- Madeline Autumn-Rose, CompuServe and Their PDP-10 Clones

 - Chris Henkel, Early PC based Engineering Workstations